cooperbrown-dev/cooperbrown-dev/README.md

-- 👋 Hi, I'm @iamcooperbrown
+- 👋 Hi, I'm @cooperbrown-dev
-- 👀 I’m interested in learning IT fundamentals, cybersecurity and how to code!
+- 👀 I’m interested in learning full stack web development!
 - 🌱 I’m currently going through the 100Devs online bootcamp learning HTML, CSS and JavaScript!
 - 💞️ I’m looking to collaborate on anything!
-- 📫 How to reach me: iamcooperbrown@gmail.com or iamcooperbrown on discord
+- 📫 How to reach me: cooperbrown.dev@gmail.com or iamcooperbrown on discord

 <!---
 Cooper-Brown-Omaha/Cooper-Brown-Omaha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.